jfishe/vimfiles/README.md

 ## Dictionary

 Refer to `:help dictionary` and download or symlink [dictionary/words](dictionary/words).
-See below for symlink instrucitons.
+See below for symlink instructions.

 On Windows 10, you can symlink to a dictionary in a WSL 1 Distro.
 It may work with WSL 2.